 12 modules delivering a total of 8 to 10 hours of learning.

-£59.95 + VAT per learner for an annual subscription.
+£99.95 + VAT per learner for an annual subscription.
 Includes an on-line assessment and a Certificate of Completion for each module.
 If however, you have a relationship with any of the principle funders mentioned below, you are entitled to a subsidised rate of £69.95 +VAT per learner.

 iExpress Renewal Modules: